smart-data-models/dataModel.Environment/AirQualityObserved/doc/spec.md

 ```
 </details>
 ## Example payloads
-#### AirQualityObserved NGSI V2 key-values Example
+#### AirQualityObserved NGSI-v2 key-values Example
-Here is an example of a AirQualityObserved in JSON format as key-values.
-This is compatible with NGSI V2 when  using `options=keyValues` and returns the context data of an individual entity.
+Here is an example of a AirQualityObserved in JSON-LD format as key-values.
+This is compatible with NGSI-v2 when  using `options=keyValues` and returns the context data of an individual entity.
 ```json
 {
   "id": "Madrid-AmbientObserved-28079004-2016-03-15T11:00:00",